0xNisarg/Kicks-store/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
-Its an basic adn simple project!
+Its an basic and simple project!